AOTTG-Community/Project-Nostalgia/README.md

 ### Installation

-1. Install any IDE of your choice
+1. Install an IDE of your choice;
-2. Clone the repo using any of the clients you've downloaded
+2. Clone the repo using any of the clients you've downloaded;
-3. Open the .sln file
+3. Open the .sln file;
 4. Done, have fun coding.